**License: Enterprise** - Requires an Enterprise license.

 - tracesCollected Metrics#

-Supported Metric Types#
+Supported OTLP Metric Types#

-- Counters - Monotonically increasing values
+- Counters — Monotonically increasing values (forwarded as counter)

-- Histograms - Value distributions with buckets
+- Histograms — Value distributions with buckets (forwarded as histogram)

-- UpDown Counters - Counters that can increase and decrease
+- UpDown Counters — Counters that can increase and decrease (forwarded as gauge)

-Example Collected Metrics#
+Example Received Metrics#

 Name: http.server.request.duration